ShenLab/PreMode/README.md

 5. Save inference results: `bash scripts/DMS.5fold.inference.sh scripts/NEW_FOLDER analysis/NEW_FOLDER TASK_NAME GPU_ID`
 6. You'll get a folder `analysis/NEW_FOLDER/TASK_NAME` with 5 `.csv` files, each file has 4 columns `logits.FOLD.[0-3]`.
 Each column represent the G/LoF prediction at one cross-validation (closer to 0 means more likely GoF, closer to 1 means more likely LoF).
 We suggest averaging the predictions at 4 columns.

-# New Experiment (Only transfer learning, user defined mode-of-action datasets)
+## Only transfer learning, user defined mode-of-action datasets
 1. Prepare a `.csv` file for training and inference, there are two accepted formats:
 + Format 1 (only for missense variants):
     | uniprotID | aaChg  | score | ENST |